-Guidance on the GM Inspectorate seed audit programme for companies importing or marketing seed.
+Guidance on the Genetic Modification Inspectorate seed audit programme for companies importing or marketing seed.

-Companies importing or producing conventional seed in the UK must ensure appropriate controls are in place to minimise the risk of adventitious GM presence (AGMP) in the seed.
+Companies importing or producing conventional seed in the UK must have appropriate controls in place to minimise the risk of adventitious GM presence (the unexpected, accidental or unplanned occurrence of GM seeds) in the seed for sowing.

 Seed audit programme

 The Animal and Plant Health Agency (APHA) Genetic Modification Inspectorate seed audit programme helps companies in England comply with the rules on genetically modified organisms (GMOs) in seed.
 It helps ensure these companies have evidence of the actions they take to comply with these rules.